Holy Roman Emperor: 1155–1197: Staufen dynasty

-1198–1215: Welf dynasty
+1209–1215: Welf dynasty

 1220–1250: Staufen dynasty

 The interregnum of the Holy Roman Empire is taken to have lasted from the deposition of Frederick II by Pope Innocent IV in 1245 (or alternatively from Frederick's death in 1250 or from the death of Conrad IV in 1254) to the election of Rudolf I of Germany (1273).
 Rudolf was not crowned emperor, nor were his successors Adolf and Albert.
-The next emperor was Henry VII, crowned on 29 June 1312 by Pope Clement V.
+The next emperor was Henry VII, crowned on 29 June 1312 by legates of Pope Clement V.